- Location: Nevada

 - You must show proof of Nevada residency and identity.

-- You must be 21 to operate a commercial motor vehicle between states, to carry passengers, or to transport hazardous materials.
-You can obtain a CDL as early as age 18, but your license will have the restrictions R (no passengers or hazardous materials) and 2 (in-state travel only).
-You must be at least 25 to operate oversize combination vehicles of 70 feet or more.
+- You must be 21 years old to operate a commercial motor vehicle between states, to carry passengers, or to transport hazardous materials.
+You can obtain a CDL as early as 18 years old, but your license will have a Restriction R (no passengers or hazardous materials) and Restriction 2 (in-state travel only).
+You must be at least 25 years old to operate oversize combination vehicles over 70 feet.

-- You must be physically examined by a doctor every two years and provide the DMV with a Medical Examiner's Certificate.
+- You must be physically examined by a doctor every 3 years and provide the DMV with a Medical Examiner's Certificate.

 - When applying for a CDL, you'll need to verify that you don't have a driver license from another state (or if you do, you'll need to surrender it), and provide a list of the states you've held licenses in for the past 10 years.
 The DMV will run a nationwide driver record check on you before approving your application.